by: Gerhild Fulson / Cookbook Author, Blogger, German Oma!

 Very gently simmer the dumplings.
 It's said that they are ready once they rise to the surface of the water.

 For me, they often rise to the top shortly after they start to simmer.
-I let them continue to simmer for the 15 to 20 minutes, in order to assure that they are cooked through.
+I let them continue to simmer for about twenty minutes, to assure that they are cooked through.

-When they are finished, remove them with a slotted spoon and serve immediately.
+When they are finished, remove them from the pot and serve immediately.

-Even though it is traditional to serve potato dumplings with rouladen, they are just as delicious with sauerbraten or a tender pork roast.
+Even though it is traditional to serve knödel with rouladen, they are just as delicious with sauerbraten or a tender roast pork.

-Vegetable side dishes that go with these are red cabbage and sauerkraut.
+Vegetable side dishes that go with these are rotkohl cabbage and sauerkraut.

 In the photo below, I’ve served the dumplings with some leftover Dicke Bohnen und Speck — a hearty dish of broad beans and bacon.
 (You can find this recipe in my book, German Meals at Oma's.)